PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 success paths, idempotence, four no-op guards, two production calls, and three pre-existing defects as strict xfails: partial insertion before a later invalid source signature, mutation without a required Concat output tensor, and stale per-axis quantized dimension after NHWC-to-NCHW adaptation.
-Correct those three paths before any ownership extraction.
+A complete prevalidation plan now corrects all three paths with no remaining strict xfail.
+Perform any ownership extraction mechanically, preserving the corrected body, two production calls, statistics, and artifact control.
 No broad conversion sweep is implied by this checkpoint.